SSANU, NASU laud Ngige's efforts at resolving strike

 According to him, “We are attending this meeting with an open mind.
 We thank Your Excellency, Senator Ngige for the efforts you have made before you got tired of us.
 We started writing and you are no longer replying.

-“Honestly, I think the apology is not the problem to us.
+“Honestly, I think the apology is not the problem for us.
 Our problem is that the Ministry (of Education) should do what is exactly expected of them.
-They should assist the Ministry of Labour that is saddled with the responsibility of restoring order in our system.
+They should assist the Ministry of Labour which is saddled with the responsibility of restoring order in our system.
 And if they do their own part, I am very convinced that the problem will be resolved.

-Adeyemi, however, said they were pained hat this action has been prolonged by the government.
+Adeyemi, however, said they were pained that this action has been prolonged by the government.

 He said nobody should blame them for this action, adding that they were ready to go back to work as soon as the promises made to them in the last few years are fulfilled.

-“We don’t want to stay at home for one minute any longer but that will be dependent on how government fulfills it’s own part of the agreement.
+“We don’t want to stay at home for one minute any longer but that will be dependent on how government fulfils its own part of the agreement.
 So, we are here with an open mind.
 We don’t want to continue to disrupt the system.
-If the government refuses to fulfill its own part.
+If the government refuses to fulfil its own part.
 We shouldn’t be blamed,” Adeyemi said.

 Earlier, the Permanent Secretary, Federal Ministry of Education, Andrew Adejo tendered an apology to the unions on behalf of his Minister.